UMAprotocol/protocol/STYLE.md

 # Style Guide

-This guide covers the preferred style guidelines for the `protocol/` repo.
+This guide covers the preferred style guidelines for the `protocol` repo.
 If a rule is not listed here, you are encouraged to follow whatever the most accepted or idiomatic rule is for that language and scenario.

 ## Solidity